minprog/programmeren-1/problems/filter/less/filter.md

 ## Getting Started

-Here's how to download this problem's "distribution code" (i.e., starter code) into your own CS50 IDE.
-Log into [CS50 IDE](https://ide.cs50.io/) and then, in a terminal window, execute each of the below.
+Here's how to download this problem's "distribution code" (i.e., starter code).
+In a terminal window, execute each of the below.

 - Execute `cd problems` to ensure that you're in `~/problems`.
 - Execute `wget https://github.com/minprog/programmeren-1/raw/2022/problems/filter/less/filter.zip` to download a (compressed) ZIP file with this problem's distribution.